tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 Speaker Notes: This is where Vision Transformers really shine.
 In traditional approaches, you extract text from one part of the document, then try to connect it to other parts later.
 Here, every patch of the document can "attend to" every other patch simultaneously.
 When processing that Hyatt Hotels invoice, the patch containing "TOTAL" can directly connect to patches containing "$31.33", "GST", and line items - all in one step.
 This happens 12-24 times through the layers, building increasingly sophisticated understanding.
 No sequential processing, no coordination problems - just direct global understanding.
 -->

-### Slide 8c: Vision Transformers - Language Generation
+### Slide 8d: Language Generation - From Understanding to Extraction

 ![ViT Language Generation](presentation_diagrams/mermaid_exports/ViT_Language_Generation.png)